sjirwin/pyscript-journey/README.md

 ## Code

 The `main` branch contains code that was written as part of my PyScript journey.
-Any code in this repo authored by me is covered by the [MIT license](https://choosealicense.com/licenses/mit/).
+Any code in this repo which is authored by me is covered by the [MIT license](https://choosealicense.com/licenses/mit/).

-The repo does contain some code obtained from various open source projects (e.g., PyScript).
-That code is covered by the original projects' licenses.
+The repo does contain some code obtained from open source projects (e.g., PyScript).
+Any such code is covered by the original projects' licenses.

 **Direct Dependancies**
   - [PyScript](https://pyscript.net/)